5j9/browserfetch/README.rst

 Let the browser manage cookies for you.

-⚠️ This project is a very simple implementation.
+⚠️ Incomplete.
 Not tested thoroughly.
-Consider it a proof of concept.
+Consider using `Playwright`_, especially for more complex scenarios.

 Usage
 -----